CallumRowston/CallumRowston_T1A2/README.md

 - About Page - Provides information about me; includiung my background, work and study history and my personal interests.
 Also links to my resume.
 - Contact Page - Provides multiple avenues to contact me; email, phone and social media.
 - Projects Page - Designed to show my capabilities as a software developer by exhibiting projects I have worked on.
-- Blog Page - Gives an overview of current blog posts and links to those full blog posts.
+- Blog Main Page - Gives an overview of current blog posts and links to those full blog posts.
+- Blog Individual Page - Contains a blog post with placeholder image and text.

 ## Sitemap